 One of the five founding commitments in the Crossroads philosophy is to the development of a student population of social, economic and racial diversity.
 Our community is a blend of cultures, ethnicities, socio-economic statuses, religions and family types.
 Within our community of learners, 50% identify as students of color and 38% of our K-12 faculty members identify as people of color.
-Our families come from 86 different zip codes, and one in four students receives financial aid.
+Our families come from 86 different zip codes, and one in four students receives grant awards from our Affordability Program.
 In our current kindergarten class, 51% of students identify as students of color, the families come from 31 preschools and 20 different zip codes and there are 49 different parent professions.

 In the Elementary School, an all-school Social Justice Week launched in 2015 has strengthened our commitment to equity and inclusion.
 Developmentally appropriate and thought-provoking activities at each grade level produce deep discussions, compelling student presentations and awareness of the need for more equity and fairness in our world and compassion for our classmates and neighbors.
 Social Justice Week continues to be a critically important aspect of the curriculum.